-(+) Low Current Horn Output (Set Alarm Feature # - 1 to Horn Output)(Optional Setting)
+Optional (+) Low Current Horn Output

+(See Set Alarm Feature

+Programming Part 2).

-This wire is provided to use the existing vehicle's horn as the alarm system's optional warning audible device.
+This wire can be programmed to operate the vehicle's existing horn as the alarm system's audible device.
 It's a transistorized low current output, and should only be connected to the low current positive (+) output from the vehicle's horn switch.